 The dark lantern design still had a viable place on boats into the 1950s.
 Made by Perkins (Perko), boat lanterns evolved to have Fresnel lenses and many can be found marked as “Boat Signal,” or “Boat Lantern.”
 These operate with the familiar knob near the bottom and could be a used as a slightly awkward signal light.

 Few of the old dark lanterns that can be found today have the original finish.
 These lanterns were tools, and when they rusted somebody painted them.
 When the burner was lost, a different replacement was found, or someone stuck a candle into the opening.
 All practical things must pass (if they can) through a time when they are considered outmoded junk, and the few pieces that survive beyond that time may become desired as artifacts, or antiques.
 Most of the lanterns pictured here that are in the writer’s collection are preserved with their finish “as found,” so some of them have deteriorating paint over the deteriorating metal finish or lacquer.
 A couple of the lanterns have the original brown lacquer and this will give the reader an idea of how the others may have looked at one time.

 Many thanks to The Friends of the Hunley for allowing me to use the image of their historic lantern in this article. https://www.hunley.org/artifacts/

-A Dark Lantern with an attachment to hold colored filters for signaling,
+A Dark Lantern with a mount to hold colored filters for signaling,

 offered as a magazine premium in 1894.